TijsTT/justforshow/README.md

 In the example above, JFS will be watching the elements with the given selector `[data-jfs]`.
 This first parameter needs to be passed as a string.
 The callback of those scroll events depends on the second parameter, which hold the options.
 If the second parameter is a string, then JFS will try to look for an included preset with the given name, e.g `'animate-from'`.
 Otherwise it expects an object which allows for much more detailed options to be set.

-Example of the JFS options, which are all set to their default values:
+Example of the JFS options:
 ```js
 import { JustForShow } from 'justforshow';